jh3nd3rs0n/jargyle/src/site/markdown/index.md

 The client API has the following features:

--   Route traffic through a specified chain of SOCKS servers
+-   Route traffic through a specified chain of SOCKS5 servers
--   Use SSL/TLS for TCP traffic to and from SOCKS servers
+-   Use SSL/TLS for TCP traffic between itself and SOCKS5 servers
--   Use DTLS for UDP traffic to and from SOCKS servers
+-   Use DTLS for UDP traffic between itself and SOCKS5 servers
 -   Resolve host names from SOCKS5 servers

 The server API and the server have the following features:

 -   Route traffic through multiple specified chains of SOCKS servers
--   Use SSL/TLS for TCP traffic to and from clients
+-   Use SSL/TLS for TCP traffic between itself and clients
--   Use DTLS for UDP traffic to and from clients
+-   Use DTLS for UDP traffic between itself and clients
--   Use SSL/TLS for TCP traffic to and from SOCKS servers
+-   Use SSL/TLS for TCP traffic between itself and SOCKS5 servers
--   Use DTLS for UDP traffic to and from SOCKS servers
+-   Use DTLS for UDP traffic between itself and SOCKS5 servers
 -   Resolve host names for clients from the local system or from SOCKS5 servers

 The server API and the server also have a rule system that allows you to manage